Goran Tomić

 Goran Tomić (/sh/; born 18 March 1977) is a Croatian professional football manager and former player who most recently managed HNL club Istra 1961.

 He started his managerial career with his hometown club HNK Šibenik in the Prva HNL in 2011.
 His previous managerial successes came while at Lokomotiva between 2017 and 2021 and HNK Rijeka between 2021 and 2022.

-Playing career
+Club career

 Tomić started his professional football career at his hometown club HNK Šibenik in the Croatian Prva HNL where he grew up no more than 50 meters away from the Šubićevac Stadium.
 He progressed through all the age groups within the club before finally breaking into the first team in 1994.
 In 1997 he moved to Vicenza which paid €700,000 for his services.
 He played just under 30 games in Serie A for both Reggina and Vicenza scoring three goals in the process.
+On 3 February 1998 Tomić was loaned to the Greek side AEK Athens for a fee of 80 million drachmas.
 His most successful spell was between 2001 and 2005 in the Austrian Bundesliga, playing over 60 times for FC Salzburg scoring 19 goals.
 He had a rather short and forgettable stint with Lierse S.K. in Belgium, before ending his career in 2006 due to a lingering foot injury, after a short spell with Chinese League One club Henan Construction.